sandipanpaul06/SISSSCO/README.md

    ```

 * 1.6.4.
-Model will be saved as "saved_model", and test dataset predictions will be saved as "test_prediction.npy" in the SISSSCO software directory.
+Model will be saved as "saved_model", and test dataset predictions will be saved as "test_prediction.csv" in the SISSSCO software directory.